Acute Tubular Necrosis

 Acute tubular necrosis can be caused by:

-- Lack of oxygen to kidney tissues from problems such as blood clots, surgical complications, severe dehydration or hemorrhage (heavy bleeding)
+- Lack of oxygen to kidney tissues from problems such as blood clots, surgical complications, severe dehydration, or heavy bleeding

 - Exposure to toxic materials such as antibiotics, x-ray dyes, or anesthetics

 - Blood transfusion